 Greenlight and Acorns Early cost comparison

-Greenlight and Acorns Early lack a free plan, but Acorns Early offers a free trial before you commit.
-And if you have multiple kids, Greenlight is the clear choice in terms of cost.
+Greenlight and Acorns Early lack a free plan, but both kids’ debit cards offer a 30-day free trial before you commit.
+If you have multiple kids, Greenlight is the clear choice in terms of cost.

 Pricing is similar, with Greenlight starting at $5.99 per month and Acorns Early starting at $5 per month for their most basic plans.
 But Greenlight is the clear winner for families with more than one kid.
 Greenlight automatically offers up to five kids’ debit cards with a single plan.
 Acorns Early’s $5 plan only offers one card, and you have to upgrade to Family for more cards — and you won’t get any extra features with the Family plan aside from the ability to add more kids.